spikethescope/GetCleanDataProject/CodeBook.md

-# GetCleanDataProject
-Code Book
+# GetCleanDataProject Code Book

 Subject and Activity
 ---
-These variables identify the unique subject/activity pair the variables relate to:
+These are the variables relating to data collected from 30 respondents.
+These variables identify the unique subject/activity pair:

     **Subject**: the integer subject ID.
     **Activity**: the string activity name: